Double Chocolate Veggie Nut Bread (Zucchini, Carrots & Applesauce)

 The texture is somewhere between a muffin, an oatmeal cookie, trail mix, and baked oatmeal.
 Made with sugar they get a nice crunch on the outside but are moist and slighty chewy on the inside.
 Perfect for quick breakfasts-to-go, they also make great snacks for school lunch boxes and any outdoor enthusiasts in your family.
 Wrapped in foil they are wonderful sources of energy when hiking, camping or snow-boarding.

-This recipe makes a dozen normal size muffins plus a dozen mini muffins.
-I enjoy having both sizes around.
-They freeze well.
+This recipe makes 2 dozen.
 Best stored in fridge and then heated for a few seconds in microwave.

 muffin gems 011